 Multicultural consumers are growing fast in the United States, and businesses need to start adopting a multicultural marketing approach to connect with them.

-Before we head into the specifics, let’s take a closer look at why it’s so important.
+Before we head into the specifics of this multicultural marketing strategy, let’s take a closer look at why it’s so important.

 Why is Multicultural Marketing Important?

 Marketing in the U.S. has become complex.
 To survive, marketers must target all subcultures within their target audience.
-They need to use appropriate and effective, culturally-specific messaging campaigns.
+They need to use appropriate and effective, culturally-specific messaging and multicultural marketing campaigns.

 You need to start your marketing strategy with research into the cross-cultural differences of all of your target audiences.